logo

 The TOEFL Integrated Writing Task requires you to combine information from a reading passage and a lecture.
 This task tests your ability to comprehend information from both written and spoken sources.

-Structure of Integrated Task
+Structure of TOEFL Integrated Writing Task

 Understanding the structure of the Integrated Writing Task is crucial for effective preparation.
 Here, we break down the components and what is expected in your response.